svenvc/svc-demo/README.md

 	load
 ```

-#Content
+## Contents

 This is work in progress.

-There are 2 classes included: UUID7Generator and InterestingIntegers.
+There are 2 classes included:
+- UUID7Generator
+- InterestingIntegers.

 MIT License.